awsdocs/aws-systems-manager-user-guide/doc_source/automation-troubleshooting.md

 **Missing Image**
 **Error message**: `Automation Step Execution fails when it is launching the instance(s).
 Get Exception from RunInstances API of ec2 Service.
 Exception Message from RunInstances API: [The image id '[ami id]' does not exist (Service: AmazonEC2; Status Code: 400; Error Code: InvalidAMIID.NotFound; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)].
 Please refer to Automation Service Troubleshooting Guide for more diagnosis details.`

 The `aws:runInstances` action received input for an `ImageId` that doesn't exist\.
-To resolve this problem, update the automation document or parameter values with the correct AMI ID\.
+To resolve this problem, update the runbook or parameter values with the correct AMI ID\.

 **Assume Role Policy Doesn't Have Sufficient Permissions**
 **Error message**: `Automation Step Execution fails when it is launching the instance(s).
 Get Exception from RunInstances API of ec2 Service.
 Exception Message from RunInstances API: [You are not authorized to perform this operation.
 Encoded authorization failure message: xxxxxxx (Service: AmazonEC2; Status Code: 403; Error Code: UnauthorizedOperation; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)].
 Please refer to Automation Service Troubleshooting Guide for more diagnosis details.`